-- The graphics in the top left part of the screen shows the name of the active kit.
-When you press a [TRK] key and one of the [PADS], this information briefly changes to show the name of the track Sound. - When you create a brand new pattern, using an existing kit that is already linked to another pattern, we recommend that you save and rename the kit, the first thing you do (see below).
+- The LCD graphics in the left part of the screen shows the name of the active kit.
+When the [TRACK] key and one of the [PADS] are pressed, this information will briefly change to show the name of the track Sound. - When you create a brand new pattern, using an existing kit that is already linked to another pattern, we recommend that you save and rename the kit, the first thing you do (see below).
 Unless, of course, you intend kit changes to affect multiple patterns.